yAOwzers/tp/docs/DeveloperGuide.md

 The `Storage` component,

-* can save the name of user in a .txt file and read it back.
+* Contains the method `saveToFile` to save the current AppState of the application in the `notebooks.txt` and `tasks.txt` files.

+* Contains the method `readFromFile` to load up data containing the input of the user's previous session on Zer0Note.

-* can save the Tasklist and NotebookShelf data in a .txt file and read it back.
+* Saves the name of the user in a `nameOfUser.txt` and reads it back in the form of personalised messages.

 ## 4. Implementation